breastfeeding-scot/breastfeeding-scot/content/_index.md

 ## Online meetings 🛋

 Whether you are pregnant or breastfeeding a newborn or older child, online meetings can be a convenient, stress-free way of meeting other parents or asking any questions that are on your mind.
-Join LLL in Scotland from 1 June 2022 on our new evening Zoom, **every first and third Wednesday of the month from 8pm**.
+Join LLL in Scotland on Zoom **every first and third Wednesday of the month at 8pm**.

 ### [Register here](https://us02web.zoom.us/j/81505907374?pwd=VW5KYXVkem1CSWpZUU5JOFA1SG9aZz09)